danijourdain/danijourdain/README.md

 Hi!
-My name is Dani, and I am a third year software engineering student at the University of Calgary.
+My name is Dani, and I am a software engineering student at the University of Calgary.